ckuhl/advent-of-code/2023/README.md

 - Second part has me thinking "wow, maybe it's time for a wee little bit of object-oriented programming"
     - But instead (maybe due to past experience?)
 I am making it a function that takes a class-ish partial
 - On completing part 2, it turns out you can accomplish it just fine using a function that operates on partial

+## Day 16

+- TBD

+## Day 17

+- TBD

+## Day 18

+- TBD

+## Day 19

+- Surprisingly easy!
+    - Part 1 is, at least.
+And I have a plan for part 2.
+    - It feels likes the challenges that map better to Lua's small standard library (e.g. strings and maps, instead of sets and queues) are the ones I can better approach
+    - Previously I have considered writing myself a standard library, and every day I am more confident I should have done that from the start